javierbrk/Proyecto-Incubadora-monitoreo/src/mobile_app/README.md

 Press F5 again and vuala

 ## Generate the APK
-Add the android device to the app, in VS code we can do that in the bottom right corner.
+First add the android device to the app, in VS code we can do that in the bottom right corner.

 in the app root folder we run:
 ```bash